USDA-FSA/fsa-design-system/elements/checkbox/index.md

 ### Use When

-* When a user can select any number of choices from a set list.
+* A user can select any number of choices from a set list.
-* When a user needs to choose “yes” or “no” on only one option (use a stand-alone checkbox).
+* A user needs to choose “yes” or “no” on only one option (use a stand-alone checkbox).
 For example, to toggle a setting on or off.
 * When users need to see all the available options at a glance.

 ### Don't Use